Innovate UK

 Grant in 2023

-CGT Catapult is a UK-based centre of excellence dedicated to advancing the cell and gene therapy sector globally.
+The Cell and Gene Therapy Catapult is a UK-based centre of excellence dedicated to advancing the cell and gene therapy sector globally.
 Supported by Innovate UK, it aims to facilitate the translation of early-stage research into commercially viable therapies.
-Based in central London with over 120 experts and state-of-the-art laboratories, CGT Catapult offers a comprehensive platform for product development, clinical trials, manufacturing, regulatory support, health economics, and market access expertise.
-Additionally, they are constructing a £55 million large-scale GMP manufacturing centre to accelerate the delivery of cell and gene therapies to patients worldwide.
+With over 120 experts and state-of-the-art laboratories at Guy's Hospital in London, CGT Catapult is building a £55m large-scale manufacturing centre to accelerate market access for these therapies.

 LabGenius